domarp-j/Archer/README.md

 # Archer
-An 8-bit archer that can move, jump, roll, and fire arrows!
+An 8-bit archer that can move, jump, crouch, roll, and fire arrows!<br>
+<a href="https://www.youtube.com/watch?v=FLGj__41zUE">Click here</a> for a video demonstration.

 Running this program requires Pygame.
 Download it <a href="https://bitbucket.org/pygame/pygame/downloads" target="a_blank"> here! </a> <br>
 All .png images of archer must be stored in a folder named "Archer." <br>